aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-2/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Added TextOptions Class & FontSettings.TextOptions Property**
-Aspose.Cells for .NET has exposed the TextOptions class along with FontSettings.TextOptions property in order to control the appearance of textual parts of a Shape.
+Aspose.Cells for .NET has exposed the TextOptions class along with the FontSettings.TextOptions property in order to control the appearance of the textual parts of a shape.

-Here is simple usage scenario of FontSettings.TextOptions property.
+Here is a simple usage scenario of the FontSettings.TextOptions property.

 **C#**